LussacZheng/video-downloader-deploy/README_en.md

 > Before adding a custom alias, please try `Import default alias`.
 Then start the `Download_Video.bat`, input `open` and ENTER.

 **Notice**: The name of customize alias is preferably a combination of letters, numbers, dashes and/or underscores.
 It should macth the RegExp `^[\w\-]+$`, and particularly no whitespace or the special punctuations mentioned above.
+In addition, the alias must NOT be the same as the command, otherwise it will cause an endless loop.

 ---